 For more information download:

-NUNM will be undergoing a site visit from NWCCU on April 10, 11, and 12, 2017, as part of ongoing reaffirmation of accreditation.
+NUNM underwent a site visit from NWCCU on April 10, 11, and 12, 2017, as part of ongoing reaffirmation of accreditation.
 The most recent evaluation was in 2014 upon the completion of our Year Three Self-Evaluation Report.
 This year NUNM completed a Year Seven Self-Evaluation report for a seven-year accreditation cycle.

 P.O.
 Box 178, Great Barrington, MA 01230